falcosecurity/driverkit/README.md

 The `/tmp/driver` MUST be interpolated from the `DriverDirectory` constant from [`builders.go`](/pkg/driverbuilder/builder/builders.go).

 If you look at the various builder implemented, you will see that the task of creating a new builder can be easy or difficult depending on how the distribution ships their artifacts.
+Indeed, the hardest part is fetching the kernel headers urls for each distro.

 ### 3. Customize GCC version